-Colorado Housing Accelerator Initiative (CHAI) was founded in 2021 to simplify and scale the delivery of mission-driven capital to affordable housing projects.
+The Colorado Housing Accelerator Initiative (CHAI) was founded in 2021 to simplify and scale the delivery of mission-driven capital to affordable housing projects serving middle-income households and local workers across Colorado.

-CHAI offers two strategies – debt and equity – geared toward filling affordable housing funding gaps and delivering risk-adjusted returns to mission-aligned partners.
+CHAI offers two strategies – debt and equity – to fill affordable housing funding gaps while delivering risk-adjusted returns to our mission-aligned capital partners.

 Advantages for Developers

-CHAI offers both debt and equity for affordable housing projects across Colorado.
-We fund acquisition, construction, and rehabilitation for a diverse range of affordable housing project types, and we work with both nonprofit and for-profit developers who are committed to providing quality housing to lower and middle-income.
+CHAI offers both debt and equity for affordable housing projects for middle income households and local workers in Colorado.
+We fund acquisition, construction, and rehabilitation for a diverse range of affordable housing project types, and we work with both nonprofit and for-profit developers who are committed to providing quality affordable housing.
 Contact us to learn more about accessing our capital solutions.

-Weave Social Finance, LLC is the Sponsor and Investment Manager of the Colorado Housing Accelerator Initiative.
+Weave Social Finance is the Sponsor and Investment Manager of the Colorado Housing Accelerator Initiative.
 Weave specializes in facilitating “triple bottom line” impact investments in affordable housing and early stage businesses.
 Learn more here.

 Co-Founder, Lending Investment Operations